evmcnb/quartz/content/Full/Personality Disorders.md

 - Preoccupation with orderliness, control and perfectionism
 - May be rigid, stubborn and excessively focused on rules and details

-Borderline pattern - an additional qualifier for those showing emotional instability, intense and unstable relationships
+Borderline pattern/emotionally unstable personality disorder - an additional qualifier for those showing emotional instability, intense and unstable relationships

+> [!question] Splitting phenomenon
+> Viewing relationships at extremes of good and bad

 ### Management